October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Mapping Your Own Timeline

 Create a personal timeline to spot turning points and recurring themes.
-Journaling is a powerful companion to this work—regular writing helps you archive your experiences and reveal patterns over time.
+Journaling is a powerful companion—regular writing helps you archive experiences and reveal patterns over time.
 Research shows expressive writing and guided reflection can improve emotional processing and self-awareness, which supports learning from experience3.

 If you need prompts, see the self-discovery journal prompts for guided reflection.